awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to control access based on the encryption context in the AWS KMS API request\.
 Encryption context is a set of key–value pairs that you can include with AWS KMS API operations that perform encryption and decryption \([Encrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [Decrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [GenerateDataKey](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), and [ReEncrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html)\)\.
 Use this condition key to check only the encryption context keys, not the values\.

 The following example policy statement uses the `kms:EncryptionContextKeys` condition key with the [Null condition operator](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_Null) to allow access to use a CMK only when the request contains encryption context\.
 It does this by allowing access only when the `kms:EncryptionContextKeys` condition key exists \(is not null\) in the API request\.
-It does not check the keys or values of the encryption context, only that encryption context exists\.
-The following example shows a policy statement in a key policy\.
+It does not check the keys or values of the encryption context, only that the encryption context exists\.
+The example shows a policy statement in a key policy\.

 ```
 {